aws-powertools/powertools-lambda-java/docs/utilities/batch.md

     }
     ```

-**IAM Permissions**
+## IAM Permissions

 This utility requires additional permissions to work as expected.
-Lambda functions using this utility require the `sqs:GetQueueUrl` and `sqs:DeleteMessageBatch` permission.
+Lambda functions using this utility require the `sqs:DeleteMessageBatch` permission.

+If you are also using [nonRetryableExceptions](#move-non-retryable-messages-to-a-dead-letter-queue) attribute, utility will need additional permission of `sqs:GetQueueAttributes` on source SQS.
+It also needs `sqs:SendMessage` and `sqs:SendMessageBatch` on configured dead letter queue.

+Refer [example project](https://github.com/aws-samples/aws-lambda-powertools-examples/blob/main/java/SqsBatchProcessing/template.yaml#L67) for policy details example.

 ## Processing messages from SQS